 Jake joined Watsi on November 4th, 2015.
-Four years ago, Jake became the 1584th member to automatically support a new Watsi patient every month.
-Since then, 4,254 more people have become monthly donors!
-Jake's most recent donation supported Ali, a newborn baby from Ethiopia, to fund congenital anorectal malformation treatment.
+Six years ago, Jake joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jake's most recent donation supported U Tin, a 36-year-old man from Burma, to fund hernia surgery.